 9. Live Videos

-Live videos are another popular trend on social media.
-They were launched first on YouTube in 2008 and then on Facebook in 2016.
+Live video content is another popular trend on social media.
+Live videos were launched first on YouTube in 2008 and then on Facebook in 2016.
 Even Instagram added this feature later on.

 A study conducted by Brandlive noted that about 95% of marketers were planning to add live videos to their social media marketing strategies.
 There’s a lot of things you can do through live videos such as launching new products.